How to Add a Link to a LinkedIn Post Without Killing Reach

 The recommended image size for LinkedIn link preview cards is 1200 x 627 pixels with a 1.91:1 aspect ratio.
 Use JPG or PNG format, keeping the file size under 5MB.
 Set this image as your page's og:image meta tag.
 Images smaller than 200 x 200 pixels will not generate a preview card at all.

 Ready to share links on LinkedIn without sacrificing your reach?
-Start your free trial of ConnectSafely.ai and let AI-powered engagement ensure your link posts get the visibility they deserve.
+Get started with ConnectSafely.ai for free and let AI-powered engagement ensure your link posts get the visibility they deserve.

 About the Author